gjbex/Fortran-MOOC/docs/procedures.md

 end subroutine clamp
 ~~~~

-It is stronoly recommended to use keyword arguments to make your code easier to
+It is strongly recommended to use keyword arguments to make your code easier to
 understand.